sagemath/trac_to_gh/Issue 5826.md

 # Issue 5826: add nodoctest to sagedoc.py and sageinspect.py to work around #5806

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5826

 Original creator: ddrake